 Complete Blood Count (CBC)

-Your doctor may order a complete blood count as part of a
+Your doctor may order a complete blood count (CBC) as part of

-routine physical.
-It can alert your doctor to a coagulation problem.
+your routine physical.
+It can alert your doctor if you have a coagulation

 Factor V Assay

-abnormally low level may be indicative of liver disease, primary
+abnormally low level may be indicative of liver disease, primary fibrinolysis (a

 Prothrombin Time (PT or PT-INR)

-prothrombin time (PT) test measures how well and how long it takes your blood to clot.
+time (PT) test measures how well and how long it takes your blood to clot.
 It

 normally takes about 25 to 30 seconds.
 It may take longer if you take blood

 thinners.
 Other reasons for abnormal results include hemophilia, liver disease,

 and malabsorption.
-It is also useful in monitoring those who
+It’s also useful in monitoring those who take medications

 Results are given in the number of seconds it takes to clot.

-Sometimes the PT test uses something called the international normalized ratio (INR)
+Sometimes the PT test uses a calculation called the international normalized

-skin close up and stop bleeding.
-It is performed differently than the other
+up and stop bleeding.
+It’s performed differently than the other blood tests.